 Location: Mexico and the United States

 US States Location: Arizona, Colorado, Kansas, Missouri, Nebraska, New Mexico, Oklahoma, and Texas

-The Great Plains Narrow Mouth Toad is usually found burrowed into the ground.
+The Great Plains Narrow Mouth Toad lives most of their life burrowed into the ground.
 They like to stay hidden the majority of the time and are nocturnal.
 The best time to see the toads is during the hot, summer rains.
 The toads come out to breed in temporary ponds made by these rains.
-The males will call out for females.
-Their call has been described as the sound of angry bees or sheep.
+The males call out from the shallows for females.
+Their call sounds like angry bees or sheep.
+Once the female arrives, the male grasps her from behind in the amplexus position.
+Then, the female lays her eggs and the male fertilizes them.
 Females can lay up to 600 eggs.
 Neither parent provides any parental care for their offspring.